 It operates in a different way than a regular microphone does, and it is rather a retro-style microphone.
 First, it was invented in 1932.
-The advantage of the ribbon microphone is that the light ribbon had a much higher natural resonant frequency than diaphragms in existing microphones, above the hearing range, so it had flatter response at high frequencies.
+The advantage of the ribbon microphone is that the light ribbon had a much higher natural resonant frequency than diaphragms in existing microphones, above the hearing range, so it had a flatter response at high frequencies.

 You may also like: Best ribbon microphones 2019